corykim/eyetv-export-scripts/README.md

 ----------
 (see also Externalizing Properties below)

+* ENABLE_TRANSCODE: if set to true, the script will transcode using either HandBrakeCLI or Turbo.264, as specified in the respective properties.
+If set to false, the script will copy and rename the existing EyeTV recording, moving the script to the expected Plex location and renaming according to Plex naming conventions.

+* TARGET_PATH: The directory that Plex will be looking for your recordings.
+This directory must be writable by the account running EyeTV.

+Note: This must be an absolute path.
+Do not begin this path with “~”.

 * ENABLE_PROGRAM_DELETION: if set to true, the script will delete the recording from EyeTV once it is successfully exported.
 IF a recording is not successfully exported, the recording will remain in EyeTV.